zhouweicsu/cdnplz/README.md

 # cdnplz
-A tool to upload file to cdn.
+A tool for uploading file to cdn.